Workcamp 2014 Schedule and Info

-Workcamp begins Sunday, June 2rd and will be at Woodmont this year.
-Woodmont students will need to check in with Jesse or David starting at 4pm.
+Workcamp begins Sunday, June 1st in the Great Hall at Woodmont.
+Woodmont students will need to check in starting at 4pm.
 The activities start at 4:30, and dinner starts at 5pm.

 8:00 AM Morning Wake-UP (Great Hall at Woodmont)

 NOON Lunch at Sites (Bring your own lunches)